microsoft/playwright.dev/python/docs/api/class-browser.md

 In case this browser is obtained using [browser_type.launch(**options)](./api/class-browsertype.md#browsertypelaunchoptions), closes the browser and all of its pages (if any were opened).

-In case this browser is obtained using [browser_type.connect(ws_endpoint, **options)](./api/class-browsertype.md#browsertypeconnectwsendpoint-options), clears all created contexts belonging to this browser and disconnects from the browser server.
+In case this browser is connected to, clears all created contexts belonging to this browser and disconnects from the browser server.

 The [Browser] object itself is considered to be disposed and cannot be used anymore.